variablecolor/sdk/docs/ios-quickstart.md

 }
 ```

-If you want to filter inspirations (e.g. by room) do it the same way you would for products, but load the filters using
+If you want to filter inspirations (e.g. by room) do it the same way you would for products,
+but load the initial filter set using
 `VCFProductSearch.fetchInspirationFilters()`

 For example: